-A module is failed if:
+A module is considered as failed if:

-warrant an overall mark of at least 40% for the module.
+warrant an overall mark of at least 50% for the module.

 If a student fails a module, the appropriate option from the following will apply:

 Retaking necessitates attendance and requires completion of all the assessments.
 Any assessment marks from the previous attempt at the module cannot be carried forward.

 The offer of a third attempt is at the discretion of the Assessment Board, and will only be made if there are compelling reasons to support that decision.

 Students may only attempt a module in its entirety a maximum of three times, subject to additional requirements of relevant professional bodies, external agencies or University Assessment Board for Exceptional Circumstances.

-The maximum overall mark available for a retaken module is 40%.
+The maximum overall mark available for a retaken module is 50%.